kaisukez/assembly-practice/README.md

 $ make no f=myAsmFile
 ```

-And Also you can swap the letter
+And Also you can swap the letter.
 ```
 $ make os f=myAsmFile
 $ make on f=myAsmFile